The University: Policies and Procedures

 Table of Contents

 The pursuit of knowledge can proceed only when scholars take responsibility and receive credit for their work.
 Recognition of individual contributions to knowledge and of the intellectual property of others builds trust within the University and encourages the sharing of ideas that is essential to scholarship.
 Similarly, the educational process requires that individuals present their own ideas and insights for evaluation, critique, and eventual reformulation.
 Presentation of others' work as one's own is not only intellectual dishonesty, but it also undermines the educational process.
+Cases of falsification, fabrication, and plagiarism that occur in the course of research are also subject to Boston College's research misconduct policy, which can be found here.

 Academic integrity is violated by any dishonest act which is committed in an academic context including, but not restricted to the following: